-This process of review is going to different for each company.
+This process of review is going to be different for each company.
 What's important is that you set forth metrics and goals that matter and then check in regularly to ensure you are meeting or exceeding them.

 Improve field adoption with modern mobile tools

 When equipping field workers with mobile devices, it's critical they have software they can actually use.

-See how Unearth can transform communication and improve mobile adoption in your project with OnePlace for Capital Construction.
+See how Unearth can transform communication and improve mobile adoption in your project with OnePlace for Civil Construction.

 Unearth's map-based software provides a more intuitive way to document your project and collaborate with stakeholders.
 Equip your field teams with easy-to-use mapping tools, multi-layered maps, data collection forms, and real-time communication.